JustinMar99/JustinMar99.github.io/projects/roomba.md

 summary: Developed a moving object with obstacle detecting capabilities.
 ---

-In this project, I was the sole programmer excpet on using a provided array to generate the map.
+In this project, I was the sole programmer except on using a provided array to generate the map.
 The map has walls, and dirt that the roomba had to interact with.
 The code generates a roomba in the top left corner that moves randomly and leaves a small gray circle on areas its already been to.
 The roomba when on contact with an element of the map, will either collect it if it is a dirt block or move in a different direction if it is a wall.
 The program ends when the roomba collects all the dirt blocks.

 In this project, I learned how to connect an array to an image, and in doing so, create the map for the code from the array.
 I also learned how to detect obstacles with a moving object.
 Here's an example from the code that detects walls or obstacles in the roomba's path: